UV Printing for POD Sellers: What Podbase Data Shows

 Unmatched Versatility on Hard Goods

-UV printing works on most hard surfaces, including glass, metal, wood, ceramic, acrylic, and hard plastics.
-This makes it possible to sell products that many other printing methods can’t handle.
+UV printing works on most hard surfaces — glass, metal, wood, ceramic, acrylic, hard plastics.
+That makes products possible that other printing methods can't handle.

 Superior Durability and Water Resistance